Javierfs94/video-shop/README.md

 # video-shop

-Project to practice with Laravel.
+Project to practice Laravel 8.